DzikriEl/DzikriEl/README.md

 <br/>

-My Name is Dzikri Faizziyan, Dzikri for short.
+My Name is Dzikri Faizziyan, Dzikri for short. <br/>
-I love writing as much as i love reading.
+I love writing as much as i love reading. <br?>
 My one and only standard of morality is individual liberty.

 <br/>